naveensmacks/block-chart/README.md

 -Current block's BaseFee increase/decrease based on the previous block's gas utilization rate. i.e, if previous block's gas utilization rate increase to +10% then the next block's BaseFee may increase and viceversa.

 --Add review comments
+Display chart in ERC20 big tokens by using decimals